asyml/forte/examples/text_classification/README.md

 python utils/imdb_format.py --raw_data_dir=data/IMDB_raw/aclImdb --train_id_path=data/IMDB_raw/train_id_list.txt --output_dir=data/IMDB
 ```

-The next step is to generate augment training data (using your favorite back translation model) and output to a CSV file `train_aug.csv` with the same format as the training data.
-Each example in `train_aug.csv` should correspond to the same line in `train.csv`.
+The next step is to generate augment training data (using your favorite back translation model) and output to a TXT file.
+Each example in the file should correspond to the same line in `train.csv`.

-For demonstration purpose, we provide the processed and augmented data files [`train.csv`, `train_aug.csv`, `test.csv`](https://drive.google.com/file/d/1OKrbS76mbGCIz3FcFQ8-qPpMTQkQy8bP/view?usp=sharing).
-Place the CSV files in directory `data/IMDB`.
-(Hint: to achieve better performance, you will want to generate back-translation data yourself.)
+For demonstration purpose, we provide the processed and augmented [data files](https://drive.google.com/file/d/1OKrbS76mbGCIz3FcFQ8-qPpMTQkQy8bP/view?usp=sharing).
+Place the CSV and txt files in directory `data/IMDB`.

 ### Train